 - I would recommend water shoes to protect your feet.
 Although the Lake has a soft, sandy bottom, there are rocks and gravel around the Jetty, not to mention the salt crust really heats up in the sun.

 The joy of Spiral Jetty comes, in many ways, from its isolation and exclusivity.
-Few are aware of the piece and even fewer would go out of their way to experience it in person.
-Spiral Jetty itself wasn’t as monumental as I had imagined from pictures, but for me the beauty of the piece was its location.
-The sculpture drew us through landscapes we would not have otherwise enjoyed and led us passed a moment in American history we never considered.
-Even a panoramic photo doesn’t capture the broad, desolate vistas nor the eerie silence of the Utah desert experience.
+Few people are aware of the piece and even fewer would go out of their way to experience it in person.
+Spiral Jetty itself wasn’t as monumental as I had imagined from pictures, but the real beauty of the piece is in its location and the adventure of getting there.

 Peace, love & inspiring travel,